fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Strategy:
     <ul>
       <li>FIFO: Guaranteed ordering, no message duplication, 300 trasanction per second (can achieve 3000 with baching).
 FIFO High throughput process up to 9000 transaction per second, per API without batching; and up to 90000 messages using batching APIs. </li>
-      <li>Standard: better performance; the order message can be implemented; message can be duplicated; can use message group ID to process the message in order based on the group; unlimited throughput; unlimited throughput</li>
+      <li>Standard: better performance; the order message can be implemented; message can be duplicated; can use message group ID to process the message in order based on the group; unlimited throughput</li>
     </ul>
   </li>
   <li>In scenarios of real-time should use Kinesis instead of SQS</li>